- Common Name

 - Ramphastos (large beak) toco

-- Orange skin around eye; black body except for white throat
+- Orange skin around the eyes; black body except for a white throat

 - 600g (12 oz)

 - Omnivorous; mainly fruits, but occasionally insects, reptiles, birds and eggs

 - 16 to 20 days

 - This species has an extremely large range and can be found in Argentina, Bolivia, Brazil, French Guiana, Guyana, Paraguay, Peru, Suriname and Uruguay.